Event-based telefunctions

 }

-It's usually the frontend team that owns and is responsible for defining such telefunction.
+With Telefunc, it's usually the frontend team that owns and is responsible for defining telefunctions.

-The key difference is that our telefunction onMarkAllAsCompleted() is created specifically to serve the needs of our component TodoList.tsx, whereas a RESTful API is a set of generic endpoints that are agnostic to our frontend.
+The key difference is that the telefunction onMarkAllAsCompleted() is created specifically to serve the needs of the component TodoList.tsx, whereas a RESTful API is a set of generic endpoints that are agnostic to your frontend.

-Not only is it more performant, but it's also faster to implement tailored telefunctions as the need arises – instead of having to implement an entire RESTful API before even getting started with the development of the frontend.
+Not only is it more performant, but it's also faster to implement tailored telefunctions.
+You can implement telefunctions hand-in-hand with your frontend development instead of having to implement an entire RESTful API before even getting started with your frontend development.

 Thus, in general, we recommend implementing telefunctions that are tailored instead of generic.